Courses Available Online, Virtually and Classroom

 Another easy mark!
 Sign off your risk assessment by filling in the details at the bottom of the form outlined below:

-• Sign the Assessment – if sending via computer your printed name.
+• Sign the Assessment – If sending via computer, include your printed name.

-• Put your Training Provider name in the final box.
+• Include your training provider name in the final box.

 How to Submit Your IOSH Managing Safely Risk Assessment